Rapid Transit: Indy to Lawrence!

 Impact on crime: The increasing of transit capacity and frequency, and the introduction of new transit service, has not been found to result in an increase in criminal activity.
 Further, the introduction of well-lit stations with security cameras and other security systems, can result in a safer pedestrian environment.
 Some studies have shown a decrease in criminal activity following the introduction of increased transit service (research available here and here).

-Sidewalks and Connectivity: As part of the Purple Line BRT project, IndyGo will be adding sidewalks on both sides of 38th Street where they currently do not exist.
-This includes a stretch of sidewalk through Eva Talley Park.
-IndyGo, in compliance with the National Environmental Policy Act of 1970, will be seeking public comment on the addition of the sidewalk through the part through the next several meetings.
+Sidewalks and Connectivity: As part of the Purple Line BRT project, IndyGo will be adding sidewalks on 38th Street where they currently do not exist.
+Between Sutherland and Arlington, a 10′-wide multi-use path will be added along the northern side of 38th Street.
+This includes a stretch of multi-use path through Eva Talley Park.
+IndyGo, in compliance with the National Environmental Policy Act of 1970, will be seeking public comment on the addition of the multi-use path through the park through the next several meetings.
 Any other comments about the park may also be submitted through the Purple Line online comment portal at www.indygopurple.com.

 The impact on adjacent street parking will vary throughout the corridor.
 During construction, there may be temporary parking restrictions as construction occurs.
 IndyGo will work with its construction management team to minimize these restrictions as much as possible.